dreamhb/dreamhb.github.io/_posts/2019-03-15-Java-Processes-And-Threads.md

 > A2: fork

 Q3: How Thread be created ?
-> A3: When a JVM starts, it will creates a process and a thread in it, which calls the main thread.
-And it runs immediately.
+> A3: When a JVM starts, it will creates a process and a single thread in it, which calls the main thread.
+And it runs main method of desingated class immediately.

+**procedure**
+Thread.start() --> nativeCreate --> java_lang_thread.Thread_nativeCreate --> thread(art/runtime).CreateNativeThread --> JNIEnvExt::Create --> pthread_create
+Ether JNIENVExt::Create or pthread_create failed, a OutOfMemory runtime exception will be through

 Q4: How does Thread run code in it ?
 > A4: There is only one thread the main thread, the main static method will be run in it.